-THE RAMEN BAR features signature ramen bowls from Ken Tominaga, updated with a decidedly California bent featuring fresh noodles, broths, proteins, and an freshly-grown vegetables and greens.
-A nod to yoshoku cuisine – a Japanese style of Western-influenced cooking where Western dishes are given a Japanese twist – the menu has expanded to offer craveworthy items like the WAGYU BURGER with caramelized onion, mushroom and benishoga (pickled ginger) and the CRISPY TOGARASHI CHICKEN SANDWICH featuring brined chicken, dredged in a togarashi breading, twice fried to ultimate crispiness and served with sriracha honey and pickles.
-Bigeye Tuna, Chicken Avocado and Beef Shogayaki rice bowls offer the option of white or brown rice, while salads like the Spinach, Coastal Kale, and Gem Lettuce offer a choice of proteins including pork belly, spicy tofu, sesame salmon or grilled chicken.
-Noodle dishes include various noodle types like an udon served with spicy miso and chicken meatball.
+Signature ramen bowls from Ken Tominaga have been updated with a decidedly California bent featuring fresh noodles, broths, proteins, and an freshly-grown vegetables and greens.
+A nod to yōshoku cuisine – a Japanese style of Western-influenced cooking where Western dishes are given a Japanese twist – the menu has expanded to offer noodle dishes, rolls and weekly specials.
+Salmon, Big Eye tuna or Japanese Octopus poke bowls are served with sweets and offer the option of white or brown rice, while the Crisp Gem Lettuce & Coastal Kale salad offers a choice of proteins including spicy tofu, sesame salmon or grilled chicken.
 A selection of snacks and desserts round out the menu.

 THE RAMEN BAR, designed by BISHOP PASS, was inspired by elements of water – the most important ingredient in preparation of ramen.
 THE RAMEN BAR interior evokes the feel of a Japanese fishing village and traditional Japanese boating docks using reclaimed wood, distressed shipping sails and rope to complete the unique concept aesthetic.
 The restaurant features beautifully crafted oak wood tables, Douglas fir shelving, and vintage metal-framed chairs with wood seats.